Staff Answer

 May 05, 2026 - 07:45 AM

-A straight intermittent catheter is a catheter with a straight tip used temporarily to drain the bladder and then removed after urine has drained.
-It is one of the common intermittent catheter styles and may be available in different lengths, French sizes, materials, and lubrication types.
+A straight intermittent catheter is a catheter with a straight tip that is used temporarily to drain urine from the bladder.
+It is inserted for intermittent bladder drainage and removed after drainage is complete.

 Straight intermittent catheters are different from coude catheters, which have a curved or angled tip.
-Product details and healthcare guidance should be reviewed carefully to confirm the correct catheter type, size, and configuration.
+They may vary by catheter length, French size, tip style, material, lubrication method, packaging, and sterility, so product details and healthcare guidance should be reviewed carefully before ordering.